F113X/Big-Button-Pico/README.md

 # Big-Button-Pico
-LMNC Big Button remade with the Raspberry Pi Pico, with changes in code and functionality, and reprogrammed with micropython Original build and documentation: https://www.lookmumnocomputer.com/big-button
+LMNC Big Button remade with the Raspberry Pi Pico for Eurorack, with changes in code and functionality, and reprogrammed with micropython

+Original build and documentation: https://www.lookmumnocomputer.com/big-button

 ![Big-Button-Pico](Images/big-button_orig_ref.jpeg)